 The relationship graph might show an incomplete graph if you don’t have permission to access all those related collections.

-There are SIX types of dependencies are represented in the graph with different types of line as shown in the picture.
-This is key to have a better understanding of collection dependencies.
+There are SIX types of dependencies are represented in the graph with different types of lines as shown in the picture.
+This is key to having a better understanding of collection dependencies.